damian-w/lp-little-calendar/README.md

-'Little Calendar for iCloud' for Little Printer
+Little Calendar for Little Printer
 =============
 I bought a Little Printer, plugged it in and discovered there was no publications to pull calendar data!!
 So, this is my answer to that dilemma.